Tropical medicine: Founder

 Sir Patrick Manson is recognized as the father of tropical medicine.
 He founded the London School of Hygiene & Tropical Medicine in 1899.
 He is credited with discovering the vector by which elephantiasis was being passed to humans.
 He learned it was a microscopic nematode worm called Filaria sanguinis hominis.
 He continued to study this worm and its life cycle and determined the worms underwent metamorphosis within female Culex fatigans mosquitoes.
 Thus he discovered mosquitoes as a vector for elephantiasis.
-After this discovery, he collaborated with Ronald Ross to examine the transmission of malaria via mosquito vector.
-His work with discovering vectors as modes of transmission was critical in the founding of tropical medicine and our current understanding of many tropical diseases.
+After this discovery, he collaborated with Ronald Ross to examine the transmission of malaria via the mosquito vector.
+His work on vectors as modes of transmission was critical in the founding of tropical medicine and the current understanding of many tropical diseases.

 Training

 Training in tropical medicine is quite different between countries.
 Most physicians are trained at institutes of tropical medicine or incorporated into the training of infectious diseases.